william-index/thewilliamanderson_com/source/blog/2015/your-role-as-a-candidate.html.md

 Ask whatever technical questions you see fit, but also ask structural ones.
 Perhaps for me, my greatest concern at a new company is about how actively involved the C-Level leadership is with development, their understanding of technology, and how this does or doesn't relate to autonomy of their engineers.
 So I drill pretty hard into these points (along with many others).
 If you think asking too much makes you seem picky, to me when I have interviewed candidates, its come across more as a sign of capability and selectiveness (in the positive sense).

+> Companies will post and interview for positions that are not open.

 ## Getting Taken Advantage Of
 Before beginning my own search, I was leading another engineering team and it was my job to hire for its open roles.
-One thing (that I was guilty of as well) that happens far too frequently, is that **companies will post and interview for positions that are not open** AND interview for them.
+One thing (that I was guilty of as well) that happens far too frequently, is that companies will post and interview for positions that are not open AND interview for them.

 From the companies point of view, they are "keeping you warm," which is to say, seeing if you are skilled enough for the job, and preventing you from taking another job offer, JUST in case they need you.
 Its near impossible (for me at least), to really feel out early on if this is whats happening.
 Asking directly during the process, if the role is ready to be filled immediate can help.
 Often times in general, clear direct questions show an employer you know what you are talking about anyways.